bridgetownrb/bridgetown-feed/README.md

 The plugin will automatically generate an Atom feed at `/feed.xml`.

+### Meta tags

+The plugin exposes a helper tag to expose the appropriate meta tags to support automated discovery of your feed.
+Simply place `{% feed_meta %}` someplace in your template's `<head>` section, to output the necessary metadata.

 ### Optional configuration options

 The plugin will automatically use any of the following configuration variables, if they are present in your site's `bridgetown.config.yml` file.